mikewesthad/twine-resources/README.md

 Contents:

 - macros - custom macros for use with SugarCube 2
-    - [clickdialog and clickdialogchoice macros](twine-resources/macros/clickdialog/) - for creating dialog boxes
+    - clickdialog and clickdialogchoice macros ([link](macros/clickdialog/)) - for creating dialog boxes
 - css - stylesheets for use with SugarCube 2